vignetteapp/ideas/client/2022/March/rfc-model-api.md

 }
 ```

-`Rig`s outputs a `Skeleton`, which defines a standard data structure to allow Vignette to properly visualize your model's skeleton.
 The following types inherits Moetion's data types, which allows a more standardized format between each model formats.

 #### Setting Tracking Defaults